 Shade Trees for Schools

 As Kaulunani’s Campus Forester, Malia Staab visits schools to create connections to trees within communities.
-Passionate about native species, she encourages schools to build a relationship to place through native plant restoration on their campuses.
+Passionate about native species and celebrating the uniqueness of Hawaiʻi, she encourages schools to build a relationship to place through native and canoe plant restoration on their campuses.
+If you are interested in planting more trees on your campus, contact the Campus Forester to set up a school visit.

 Our Why

 Campus trees offer opportunities for students to connect with local ecology, food systems, culture, and art.
-Mature trees provide shade for rest and play, reduce noise pollution, and remove carbon dioxide and pollutants from the air, providing a cleaner, calmer campus for students.
+Mature trees provide shade for rest and play, and provide a cleaner, calmer campus for students.
 Studies have shown that simply viewing trees and having basic access to green spaces outside the classroom can improve educational outcomes by reducing stress and improving students’ focus and attention spans.

 Unfortunately, the vast majority of Hawaiʻi’s schools and surrounding neighborhoods have less than 30% tree canopy cover, which is the minimum amount for spaces to reap these benefits (Konijnendijk, 2022).
 Planting trees on school campuses can combat this absence, and is necessary for community and personal health.